Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-{Linear confinement|see{Confinement}} An important result in ``quenched'' lattice QCD\footnote{Quenched QCD implies no ``dynamical'' quarks, i.e., no $g\to q\bar{q}$ splittings allowed.} is that the potential of the color-dipole field between a charge and an anticharge appears to grow linearly with the separation of the charges, at distances greater than about a femtometer.
-This is known as ``linear confinement'', and it forms the starting point for the \emph{string model of hadronization}, discussed below in \secRef{sec:stringModel}.
-Alternatively, a property of perturbative QCD called ``preconfinement''~\cite{Amati:1979fg} is the basis of the \emph{cluster model of hadronization}, described in \cite{Buckley:2011ms,pdg2012}.
+{Linear confinement|see{Confinement}} An important result in ``quenched'' lattice QCD\footnote{Quenched QCD implies no ``dynamical'' quarks, i.e., no $g\to q\bar{q}$ splittings allowed.} is that the potential of the colour-dipole field between a charge and an anticharge appears to grow linearly with the separation of the charges, at distances greater than about 0.5 femtometers; this behavior is illustrated by the plot shown in \figRef{fig:linear}, from~\cite{Bali:1992ab}.
+(Note that the axes are scaled by units of the string tension $\sqrt{\kappa}\sim 420$ MeV.
+Additional labels corresponding to 1 GeV and 2 GeV are also provided, on the $y$ axis, and to 1 fm and 2 fm, on the $x$ axis.)

+This is known as ``linear confinement'', and it forms the starting point for the \emph{string model of hadronisation}, discussed below in \secRef{sec:stringModel}.
+Alternatively, a property of perturbative QCD called ``preconfinement''~\cite{Amati:1979fg} is the basis of the \emph{cluster model of hadronisation}, described in \cite{Buckley:2011ms,pdg2012}.